Guides

 TUI Usage

-Navigate the dashboard, filters, keyboard shortcuts, config, session drill-down, Usage page, and export.
+Navigate the dashboard, filters, keyboard shortcuts, config, session drill-down, reports, and Usage.

 TUI Usage